 Within the constructor, this starts out with @UnderInitialization type.
-As soon as all of the @NonNull fields have been initialized, then this is treated as initialized.
-(See Section 3.8.3 for a slight clarification of this rule.)
+As soon as all of the @NonNull fields in class C have been initialized, then this is treated as @UnderInitialization(C).
+This means that this is still being initialized, but all initialization of C's fields is complete, including all fields of supertypes.
+Eventually, when all constructors complete, the type is @Initialized.